swiftdemand/swiftprotocol/README.md

 When a Swift Citizen or Identity Provider requires funds to perform some task they must submit a public Fund Proposal.
 This proposal will be written in plain text and signed with the requester's private key and then added to the blockchain.
 Nodes will then have 1 week to vote on the given proposal.
 Non-votes are counted as Nos.
 A majority consensus is required for the funds to be transferred.

 ## Consensus Protocol
 A new consensus mechanism is used in the Swift Protocol that allows for extremely fast block times while still being trustable.
-The Swift Protocol uses a modified version of the Delegated Byzantine Fault Tolerance algorithm implemented by NEO<a name="7">[7]</a>.
+The Swift Protocol uses a modified version of the Delegated Byzantine Fault Tolerance algorithm implemented by NEO<sup>[[7]](#7)</sup>.
 Instead of having each block signed by a majority of the nodes, consensus will be decided based on the longest chain.

 ### Selecting Forgers
 When Delegated Nodes are elected, they are placed into an ordered list of blocks that are permitted to forge blocks ordered by the amount of votes received.
 Nodes will then take turns forging blocks round robin style.
 When it is a nodes turn to create a block they will have a 10 second window to forge a block.
 If no block is forged during this duration then the next Delegated Node on the list will also have permission to forge a new block.
-This will be achieved by using a timestamp server <a name="6">[6]</a>.
+This will be achieved by using a timestamp server <sup>[[6]](#6)</sup>.

 ### Consensus
 Consensus is decided by following the longest chain.
 Delegated Nodes that attempt to perform a double spend attacks by signing multiple blocks will promptly be voted out by other Delegated Nodes.